-Clearly, when we adjust for population growth, the Miles-Driven metric takes on a much darker look.
+Clearly, when we adjust for population growth, the Miles-Traveled metric takes on a much darker look.
 The nominal 39-month dip that began in May 1979 grows to 61 months, slightly more than five years.
 The trough was a 6% decline from the previous peak.

 About that Population Adjustment…

 In fact, I think there's a good case for using the Census Bureau's mid-month estimates of total population (POPTHM) rather than civilians age 16 and over for the population adjustment.
-The reason is that a portion of total miles driven is specifically to support children's needs (day care, schools, children's activities, etc.) and the needs of elders who might have licenses but no longer drive.
-Ultimately the division of miles driven by either population group (CNP16OV or POPTHM), while not a perfect match with drivers, is a consistent and relevant metric for evaluating economic growth.
+The reason is that a portion of total miles traveled is specifically to support children's needs (day care, schools, children's activities, etc.) and the needs of elders who might have licenses but no longer drive.
+Ultimately the division of miles traveled by either population group (CNP16OV or POPTHM), while not a perfect match with drivers, is a consistent and relevant metric for evaluating economic growth.

 Here is the same population-adjusted chart, this time with the total population for the adjustment.
 In the total-population adjusted version the latest data point of -7.51% just off the -7.72% post-recession low five months earlier.